-Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001 Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ev.com/au
+Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001 Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ey.com/au

-Auditor's Independence Declaration to the Directors of Australian Rugby League Commission Limited
+Auditor's independence declaration to the directors of Australian Rugby League Commission Limited

-As lead auditor for the audit of the Australian Rugby League Commission Limited for the financial year ended 31 October 2020, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Australian Rugby League Commission Limited for the financial year ended 31 October 2021, I declare to the best of my knowledge and belief, there have been:

-- (a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - b.
+No contraventions of any applicable code of professional conduct in relation to the audit; and - No non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.